Discover the Power of the Rock

 Unsecured debts must be less than $394,725 and secured debts must be less than $1,184,200

-Arizona bankruptcy laws are clear about eligibility requirements for filing for chapter 13 bankruptcy.
-If you are facing foreclosure or being harassed by creditors, contact Rock Law Firm to determine if bankruptcy is the right option for you and begin the filing process today.
+Arizona bankruptcy laws are clear about eligibility requirements for filing for Chapter 13 bankruptcy.
+If you are facing foreclosure or being harassed by creditors, contact Rock Law Firm immediately to determine if bankruptcy is the right option for you and begin the filing process today.

 Helping You Achieve a Brighter Tomorrow

-When you choose to work with the Rock Law Firm, Jacob Goodman and his experienced legal team will ensure that you benefit from the rock of justice.
+When you choose to work with the Rock Law Firm in Phoenix, Jacob Goodman and his experienced legal team will ensure that you benefit from the Rock of Justice.
 We work hard for our Phoenix area clients and will work hard for you.
 Find freedom from your debt today and call us to schedule your complimentary consultation.

 How Chapter 13 Bankruptcy Works